Get insider access

 1. Best 60% Keyboard

 This keyboard also connects using a USB receiver or Bluetooth, so you don't have to worry about cable management.
-Depending on what sort of connectivity you rely on, its battery supplies enough power for 30 to 40 hours of use, which is on the lower end of the scale, but that's not too surprising given its fully customizable RGB backlighting lighting.
+Depending on the connectivity you rely on, its battery supplies enough power for 30 to 40 hours of use, which is on the lower end of the scale, but that's not too surprising given its fully customizable RGB backlighting lighting.
 If you're concerned about the battery life, there's a wired version of this board, the SteelSeries Apex Pro Mini.
 The wired version offers the same high-end performance and features, and it's typically cheaper, especially when it goes on sale.

 See our review